How do you convince people to take positive action on your call to action?

 Muzzle is a clever app with a download landing page that demonstrates this.
 Due to the interactive nature of their visuals, they chose to pare down on other elements to make the page less distracting.

 3. Explore creative routes–not just straightforward and direct

 Normally, landing pages go the straightforward route when it comes to copy.
 There is a very brief window of opportunity to capture your visitor’s interest and explain your offer, without them having to second guess anything.

 On the other hand, if you have an opportunity to engage them with interesting, creative content, by all means, do so.
 A catchy headline is a great way to capture your visitor’s attention and hold their interest as well.
 Creatively presented information such a photo or a video work as well.

 However, it must be something that’s relevant to your offer and easily understandable.
 Don’t make it so obscure that you leave your visitors wondering if they made it to the right page.

 Industrial Health Marketing demonstrates how effective this is for their landing page.
 Used strategically with contrasting colors, they also manage to draw visitors’ attention to the critical elements of their landing page such as their form field and CTA.

 A relevant headline that’s concise, brief, and user-oriented can help communicate your offer directly and spur a reaction.
 Follow this up with a short testimonial—possibly a quote from a satisfied client or a number that demonstrates how many users use your product–—and you have a winning formula for a landing page that converts.

 You can check out a great example of this from Shopify’s landing page that invites visitors to try out their services.
 By adding a relevant photo, they also manage to add visual interest to their platform while putting the spotlight on their CTA.

-These are just some examples of landing pages that take basic elements and improve on it to boost conversion potential.
+These are just some examples of great landing pages that take basic elements and improve on it to boost conversion potential.
 Review your landing page and see what takeaways from these examples can boost your page.